 Our planned activities will primarily involve critical discussions of secondary scholarship, recent news articles, and ancient material.
 As a group, we plan to generate a collaborative bibliography of resources on social justice and Classics.
-In addition to collaborating with the Roman Republic Reading Group to bring visiting speaker Amy Richlin to campus in March 2020, we are also planning to host an informal end-of-the-year symposium in April.
+In addition to monthly meetings that take a variety of forms, TiCI hosts an informal end-of-the-year symposium in April.
 We select graduate student and faculty papers and presentations in a range of formats that discuss issues raised by each year’s readings and other topics related to our discipline’s role in social justice.
-In advance of this symposium, we will provide feedback on the graduate student papers in written and oral form through a group workshop and other peer editing methods.
-Thus, we hope to cultivate students’ graduate writing and research even as we inform and refine our perspectives on current events impacting Classics.
+In advance of this symposium, we provide feedback on the graduate student papers in written and oral form through a group workshop and other peer editing methods.
+Thus, we hope to cultivate graduate students’ writing, communication, and research even as we inform and refine our perspectives on current events that affect Classics.

 Rackham’s RIW page (http://www.rackham.umich.edu/academics/rii/interdisciplinary-workshops).